DavidHofmeyr/ClusBench/README.md

 data sets of size 5000, but in which the class priors were set equal for all classes, were generated.
 The suffix "_original" means class priors match the class proportions in the underlying data set and "_equal" refers to the modified, uniform class priors.
-Finally, data sets which were unreasonably difficult to cluster were then removed.
+Finally, data sets which were deemed unreasonably difficult to cluster were then removed.
 This means that some data sets will only have an "_equal" variant, while others may only have an "_original" variant.